jupyter-widgets/ipywidgets/CONTRIBUTING.md

 See [Guidelines](docs/source/contributing.md)

-All developer information can be found [here](https://ipywidgets.readthedocs.io/en/stable/dev_install.html))
+All developer information can be found [here](https://ipywidgets.readthedocs.io/en/stable/developer_docs.html)

-or
+or for a quick start:

 [Developer install information](docs/source/dev_install.md) for installation steps.